 Disadvantages of AI

-Unfortunately, AI-based cyber-security is not yet a perfect system and does have its shortcomings.
+Unfortunately, AI-based cyber-security is not a perfect system and has its shortcomings.
 The main issue is its inability to differentiate harmless unusual behaviour from dangerous unusual behaviour.
 This can create a significant management overhead.

 For example, a typical employee who works in the marketing department acquires an album of stock images to use in marketing materials.
 They decide to download them from the company cloud system so they can work from home.
 The AI sees the unusually large file download and locks the account.

 The evolving use of AI in IT security is already invaluable and it’s going to develop quickly – it has to as the threat-landscape is just so large.
-It should also be noted that on the other side of the fence AI has begun to be used to breach security defences.
+But it’s worth noting that on the other side of the fence, hackers have begun using AI to breach security defences.
 The battle has begun…